Extend your hospitality to the little details.

-Every day workers are potentially exposed to contaminants and conditions that can be harmful to their skin, for example detergents, liquids, chemicals, mechanical oils, greases, resins, paints, sealants and even hot and cold conditions.
-Occupational skin disorders, including work-related eczema, which commonly go unreported, account for 11.2% of all occupational diseases.
+Every day workers are potentially exposed to contaminants and conditions that can be harmful to their skin, for example chemicals, mechanical oils, greases and even hot and cold conditions.

-Hygiene, and hand hygiene in particular, is vital in the manufacturing sector to ensure public health is protected as well as ensuring product quality.
-As well as occupational skin disorders, poor hygiene can cause higher levels of absenteeism and shift disruption, increased presenteeism with sick employees attending work and spreading illnesses and damage to reputation and at worst a risk of legal action.
+Hygiene, hand hygiene in particular, is vital in the manufacturing sector to ensure public health is protected as well as ensuring product quality.
+Besides occupational skin disorders such as work-related eczema, poor hygiene can cause higher levels of absenteeism and presenteeism, which can disrupt shifts and workflow.

-With approximately 80% of common infections being transmitted by touch, it is essential for manufacturing businesses to have good hand hygiene practices.
+With approximately 80% of common infections being transmitted by hand, it is essential for manufacturing businesses to have good hand hygiene practices.

-The standards of washrooms within manufacturing sites often varies between the office and manufacturing facilities.
-The office washroom needs to promote the factory image, conveying a sense of pride in the company's heritage and history.
-The washrooms in the manufacturing facility should be clean and provide the right provisions for employees using them in this area.
-With 1 in 6 people admitting that they don't wash their hands every time they use the toilet, the washrooms across the facility need to be clean and inviting for visitors and staff.
+The standards of washrooms within manufacturing sites often vary between the office and manufacturing facilities.
+The office washrooms need to safeguard the business image, while the washrooms in the manufacturing facility should be clean and provide the right provisions for employees using them in this area.

-When customers or suppliers arrive at a facility, the reception is often their first point of contact and an important reflection of your company.
-Ensure they are welcomed into a clean and hygienic environment which will reflect well on the hygiene standards of your factory facility.
-High-touch surfaces such as reception counters and door handles harbour bacteria which can cause skin infections, food poisoning and respiratory diseases.
+The reception is an important reflection of your company as it is often the first point of contact for customers and suppliers.
+Ensure they are well maintained to welcome your visitors into a clean and hygienic environment.
+High-touch surfaces such as reception counters and door handles harbor bacteria which can cause skin infections, food poisoning and respiratory diseases.

 Communal areas where employees gather are great spaces to build hygiene awareness and to promote a cleaner, safer workplace.